RafaelC-99/chess-system-java/README.md

 The board game layer is responsible for instantiating the game board and pieces.
 It is also responsible for verifications of existing pieces and positions within the matrix and the removal and placement of pieces within the board.

-The chess layer is responsible for the logic and solving challenges of a chess game such as capturing pieces, performing the piece type moves, check, checkmate, possible moves and so on.
+The chess layer is responsible for the logic and solving challenges of a chess game such as capturing pieces, performing a piece move acording to its type, check, checkmate, possible moves and so on.

 The following letters stands for in the game: